sgf4/lostcpp/README.md

 # Lostcpp

 Lostcpp is a simple 3D game using OpenGL 3.3 Core.
 Here we don't want using or creating any game engine, because we don't really want any kind of abstractions.
-We use an ECS to manage and ease all the creation of Entities its Components.
+We use an ECS to manage and ease all the creation of Entities and its Components.

 ## Build